jwalton/lol-js/README.md

 does not exist.  `cache.get()` should return `"none"` if such a params object is passed in. lol-js will always try to retrieve an object from the cache first, and will only make a REST request if the cached object is not available.

+Finally, if the cache defines a `destroy()` function, this will be called when the lol-js client is destroyed.

 TODO
 ====